1Jajen1/Brokkr/brokkr-hashtables/README.md

 The following segments look at `hashtables`/`vector-hashtables`/`IntMap`/`HashMap` and outlines some conclusions from the benchmark data and some other facts about these libraries.

-Statements such as "slow xxx" or "more/less overhead" are made relative to this library.
+Statements such as "slow/fast" or "more/less overhead" are made relative to this library.

 #### hashtables